 - I will have a regular office hour every week.
 So will the TA (at a different time).
 In addition, we will have review sessions before the exams, or when it becomes clear that many of you have similar concerns that must be addressed.

-- We will have the final exam in addition to the quizzes.
-During this exam, you will be required to answer questions about the concepts we studied in class, as well as to sketch pseudocode or Python solutions to short modeling problems.
+- We will have one midterm and the final exam in addition to the quizzes.
+During these exams, you will be required to answer questions about the concepts we studied in class, as well as to sketch pseudocode or write Python code solving smaller modeling problems.
 Having a laptop is mandatory during exams.
-Final exam: May 3, 8am
+Final exam: May 2, 8 am

 - Having a laptop with a working Anaconda installation is mandatory starting the second class.